-* Fish fillets can cook completely on High in 1 hour.
+* Fish fillets can cook completely on High for 1 hour.

 * Canned bean dishes

-* Vegetable soups, chilis, and stews (generally, chopped vegetables cook pretty fast) (go here for a slammin good chili recipe I created for 2Tired 2Cook 2Night)
+* Vegetable soups, chilis, and stews (generally, chopped vegetables cook pretty fast) (go here for a slamming good chili recipe I created for 2Tired 2Cook 2Night)

 * Beverages like mulled wine or cider

-Another way to determine what recipes to use with your slow cooker is your budget.
-You can make some very low-cost meals in a slow cooker, because you can use ingredients like dried beans and cheap cuts of meat.
+Another way to determine what recipes to use in your slow cooker is your budget.
+You can make some very low-cost meals in a slow cooker because you can use ingredients like dried beans and cheap cuts of meat.